Fresno Dog Bite Lawyers

 - Landlords or Property Owners — A landlord may be held liable if they knew a tenant’s dog was dangerous and failed to take reasonable steps, like enforcing leash rules or repairing broken fences.

-- Parents or Guardians of Underage Dog Owners — If a minor owns the dog, their parents or legal guardians may be liable for damages, especially if they failed to supervise it or prevent unsafe behavior.
+- Parents or Guardians of Underage Dog Owners — If a minor owns the dog, their parents or legal guardians may be held liable for damages, especially if they failed to supervise it or prevent unsafe behavior.

 Economic Damages — These damages are out-of-pocket expenses that dog bite victims suffer as a direct result of their injuries.
 They include emergency treatment and hospitalization, doctor visits and diagnostic tests, medications and wound care, reconstructive or cosmetic surgery, and future medical care for long-term injuries.